Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Remove-AzureRmIotHubRoutingEndpoint.md

 ```

 ## DESCRIPTION
-Delete and endpoint.
+Delete an endpoint.
 Remember to delete any routes that use this endpoint.

 ## EXAMPLES